juliandpb/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This repo stands for the creation of the "datasciencecoursera" repo question
+This repo covers the first Course Project in the Data Science Specialization.